apache/mxnet/example/gan/CGAN_mnist_R/README.md

 ## Data preperation

-The MNIST dataset is available on Kaggle.
+The MNIST dataset is available [here](https://www.kaggle.com/c/digit-recognizer/data)).
 Once train.csv is downloaded into the data/ folder, we can import into R.

 ```train <- read_csv('data/train.csv')
 train <- data.matrix(train)